The Twisted Hierarchical Agenda of the Institutional Church System

 What does father, brothers, mothers and sisters mean to you?

-Timothy was instructed to relate to the elderly with honor and respect as he would with his father.
-In the hierarchical institutional “church,” it would be a compromise for someone who has been given an esteemed title to call someone their senior.
+Timothy was instructed to relate to the elderly with honour and respect as he would with his father.
+In the hierarchical institutional church, it would be a compromise for someone who has been given an esteemed title to call someone their senior.

-To the contrary, in a family, esteeming others as better than yourself should be normal behaviour.
+To the contrary, we should be part of a family that esteems others as better than ourselves as normal behaviour.

 Do nothing from selfish ambition or conceit, but IN HUMILITY count others more significant than yourselves. – Philippians 2:3

-The greatest enemy of family is the religious institution called “church” that defies the principles of the Kingdom of God and the example of Jesus (Yahshua) and the apostles.
+The greatest enemy of family is the religious institution called church defies the principles of the Kingdom of God and the example of Christ and the apostles.

-Can you see the deception of the English translated words used in Scripture are not what they are conveyed to be within the man-driven "church" system?See results without voting
+Can you see the deception of the English translated words used in the KJV Bible?

 - The Hierarchical Structure within the Corrupt Modern Church System